Community Learning Workshop about Basic Photography, Photo Composition, and Basic Travel Writing. (2023)

 (Article Writer, De Telegraaf, 21 April 1940)

 It appears that to cover his deeply rooted and emotionally related memories, he needs more effort than just alienating his past life by changing his daily activities with a totally different way of life.
 He also implants new thought that what he had done in the past was merely carrying out his duties as a soldier, no less and no more.
-Even though he has to complete the assignments using methods that considered to be vile and without mercy, he admits that “It was a messy job, but it has to be done”.
+Even though he has to complete the assignments using methods that are considered to be vile and without mercy, he admits that “It was a messy job, but it has to be done”.
 Finally, to prevent his past life from being remembered, he burned all his personal notebooks, photographs, and various documents that could work as a powerful stimulus to reenact the feelings and experiences of the past.

 Compare to what Lifepatch learned from the Toba people in North Sumatra, they believe that memories of the past are very important things and must be always preserved as part of efforts to maintain their personal and community identities.
 Even though they no longer possess their own rightful heirloom and historical artefact because thousands of weapons, jewelry, textiles, and many other cultural objects had been taken from the battlefield, “donated under pressure” or just bought during the colonial era, the Toba people have their own way to preserve their history and delivering it to the next generations orally and culturally through storytelling, theatre, song or even dance.

 The phantasmagoria values of memories brought me to have an interest in the idea of presenting Christoffel’s past story narrations in the form of a non-figurative entity instead of presenting various historical artefacts in their original physical form.
 All of the artefacts were scanned and processed digitally to generate a series of imaginary objects as materials to produce animated videos.
-Through those videos, I tried to anthropomorphize them as if they were alive and kept trying to tell Christoffel’s memories that still preserved until now.
+Through those videos, I tried to anthropomorphize them as if they were alive and kept trying to tell Christoffel’s memories that are still preserved until now.

 In the end, those animated videos will be presented with illusion techniques that were discovered around the 16th century and popularized by John Pepper around 1862 in the Phantasmagoria performances so-called “Pepper’s Ghost“ technique.
-It’s a version of visual effects using glass and light to produce a reflection of a person or an object to appear on-stage similar to a ghost or a hollow entity.
+It’s a version of visual effects using glass and light to produce a reflection of a person or an object to appear on stage similar to a ghost or a hollow entity.

-Besides bringing back Christoffel’s past in a form of memory as non-figurative entities, the installation of Lucid Memories is also used as a medium to raise several questions about the existence of historic artefacts that are usually taken from its original place and then will be valued, preserved, even presented as physical evidence to verify the truth of certain historical or cultural narratives within museums or other facilities.
+Besides bringing back Christoffel’s past in a form of memory as non-figurative entities, the installation of Lucid Memories is also used as a medium to raise several questions about the existence of historic artefacts that are usually taken from their original place and then will be valued, preserved, even presented as physical evidence to verify the truth of certain historical or cultural narratives within museums or other facilities.
 It’s closely related to the existence of various heritages and historical artefacts belong to the Toba people.
-Instead of being stored, cared for, and culturally became part of its rightful owner’s daily lives, many of these artefacts are stored and well-preserved in various museums abroad.
+Instead of being stored, cared for, and culturally becoming part of their rightful owner’s daily lives, many of these artefacts are stored and well-preserved in various museums abroad.
 Ironically, it becomes part of exhibitions to tell or represent historical narratives, which are actually just a small fragment of a bigger story.

 Risen up by those questions, although many technological advances have been made in the field of visual technology, the Lucid Memories was built as a prototype of simple technology to convert a video became three-dimensional illusory images of particular artefacts to present historical or cultural narrations that can be shown in various places.
-Meanwhile, the artefacts in its physical form will always be protected and preserved in their original places.
+Meanwhile, the artefacts in their physical form will always be protected and preserved in their original places.

 Produced as part of “Power And Other Things: Indonesia & Art (1835 – Now)” Europalia Art Festival Indonesia 2017.
 Exhibited at the Palais des Beaux-Arts (BOZAR) in Brussels and Museum van Hedendaagse Kunst Antwerpen (M HKA) in Antwerp, Belgium.